meghaniankov/CV/README.md

 #### Entrepreneurial

 I have started two businesses in the past two years.
 The first was a company that held virtual reality events at bars around New York City.
 The second, and most recent, was an e-commerce store focusing on wedding accessories.
 In both cases, although I knew nothing about the industries, I saw a market need and learned all of the skills I needed along the way.

-###

-#### Teamwork & Communication

-I love working cross-functionally.
-Understanding how each part of the business operations and their unique needs and challenges is the key using your role to most effectively help the company achieve it's goals.

 ## Education